 It’s no surprise that these themes keep popping up: 85% of people are interested in impact investing.
 But only 14% of financial advisors have spoken to them about it.

-At Ellevest, we’ve been helping people invest for impact for a while.
-But we’ve wanted to do much, much more — and so do the women in our community.
-So we’ve been working hard to find new ways to do that.
+At Ellevest, we wanted to do much, much more — and so did the women in our community.
+So in 2019, we began working hard to find new ways to do that.
 But the truth is that the opportunities out there were lagging behind this incredibly high level of interest.

 We started by looking at mutual funds and ETFs.
 Of the ones we researched, most scored well on an outside gender equality index focused on women in the workplace.
 That’s a crucial thing to look at — but we didn’t think it was the full picture.
 We wanted more.
 We wanted to analyze more of the policies, products, and actions of publicly traded companies.